brunoborges/toml-schema/README.md

 ### Length - `minlength` and `maxlength`

-This property may only be used when defining the allowed length of a `string`.
+This property may only be used when defining the allowed length of a `string` or an `array`.

 ### Conditions on `any`

 No min/max condition may be applied to type `any`.
-The parser must show an error if this occurs.
+The parser must show an error if this happens.

 ### Block Types